octo-topi/blog-staging/database/7-things-a-developer-should-know-(about-database)/post.md

 ## In the emergency room

 You've followed all previous rules and, well, bad things are actually happening.
-What can you do ?
+What can you do?
 You can exercise before bad things happens, so you can keep a cold head when things turns hot, telephone keep ringing and your manager keep sneaking over your shoulder.
 So, read the following and practice with a colleague who play the devil's role, pushing bugs and running rogue queries into (a maybe fake) production.

 ### Locks are NOT evil